smeredith/smeredith.github.io/_posts/2015-08-22-init-immutable.md

 However, all I have done is fixed the interface to the initialization function.
 We are free to change the internals of `Maze` if we like; we would just have to convert return value of the initialization function if we did so.
 Client code would not have to change.

+Note that I have chosen to use a function template to allow passing the initialization function to the constructor.
+This allows me to pass any callable object that takes the right parameter and returns the right thing.
+I could have used C function pointer systax here.
+Or I could have defined an interface and required initialization functors to implement it.
+But by using a function template, I can pass in functions or functors.
+For now, my initialization algorithms are functions because that's the simpliest thing that could possible work for this discussion.
+I guarantee that as this design emergers/evolves, I will change these to functors.
+But for now, we assume YAGNI.

 You may feel uneasy that my initialization function returns an `std::vector` by value and that it would be expensive to copy.
 Good instinct.